-In the Internet Streamer CDS 2.x software, you can configure group authorization using an ACL only after a user has been authenticated against an LDAP HTTP-request Authentication Server.
+You can configure group authorization using an ACL only after a user has been authenticated against an LDAP HTTP-request Authentication Server.
 The use of this list configures group privileges when members of the group are accessing content provided by an SE.
 You can use the ACL to allow the users who belong to certain groups or to prevent them from viewing specific content.
 This authorization feature offers more granular access control by specifying that access is only allowed to specific groups.